Effendi, effendi, Camel kick Churchill. Churchill kick camel. Him very good camel now, effendi!

 - Outside of the above image, this didn't really apply to DJ... until World Tour.

-- Chris also appears to be a target towards animals.
+- Chris also appears to be a target of animals.

 - In Revenge of the Island, everyone is threatened by the new mutated animals, but Scott is attacked the most, especially by the land shark, Fang.

 - Pahkitew Island has Sugar, mainly due top her constant abuse of animal lover Ella.

 - I.R.
 Baboon, the literal Butt Monkey of the I Am Weasel Cartoon Network shorts, gets this a lot.
 Most notable in the Season 5 episode, "Mission: Stupid," in which I.R. tries to rescue a kitten stuck on top of a tree, but gets accosted by a squirrel, an eagle, and bumblebees, in that order, on the way there.
 The kitten itself turns on him and Weasel as well at the end of the short, in retaliation for the massive property damages sustained in the rescue attempt.